 Gateway Learning Group

-We design and implement individualized treatment plans based on the unique
+children with autism and related disorders.
+We design and implement treatment plans based on the unique

 Gateway Learning Group is seeking dynamic Behavior Analysts to oversee home and school-based ABA programs.

 - Direct client programs and manage staff implementation of services

 - Supervise Gateway Therapists and Program Supervisors

 - Design client program goals and objectives; observe and report on client progress

 - Conduct weekly staff training and provide feedback to employees on new developments within clients' programs

 - Serve as liaison to public school district; work with district administrators on program development